 Website design cost: £2000 to £5000

 The chances are, if the cost of the website falls within this price range, you’re dealing with a small agency.
 Or perhaps even a more established and experienced group of freelancers.
-It’s more costly that some others, but it’s an investment for the long-run.
+It’s more costly than some others, but it’s an investment in the long run.